All News — Page 59

 Catch live episodes of Longshore and McKnight daily on YouTube, Spotify, and on Yellowhammer News?️?
 Today’s Top Moments 00:05:27 – Debate sparks: Is Hugh Freeze’s Auburn future hinging on Georgia?
 00:10:00 – Auburn–Georgia rivalry drought hits eight straight losses 00:15:24 – Compliment to Bama fans: Focus shifts to Vanderbilt instead of Auburn hate 00:18:00 – […]

-The Alabama Ethics Commission on Wednesday approved two advisory opinions allowing former public officials to accept new employment so long as they don’t lobby their former agencies.
-The Commission green-lighted a plan for Opelika Mayor Gary Fuller, who retires at year’s end, to consult under contract through the Opelika Industrial Development Authority, advising on ongoing […]
+The Commission approved two opinions allowing former officials to accept employment so long as they don’t lobby former agencies.

 After 14 years in Cullman, Rock the South is heading to the River City.
 Peachtree Entertainment announced today the popular annual summer music tradition will debut next year at The Fields at Decatur.
 The three-day festival will be June 11-13.
 “In 2026, we’re taking it to the next level,” said Nathan Baugh, CEO of Peachtree […]